edgepointlearning/edgepointlearning.github.io/collections/_posts/2016-07-01-sales-training-best-practices.md

 permalink: /blog/sales-training-best-practices/
 author: { name: Megan Dobransky }
 image: blog/2015-07-01-sales-training-best-practices.jpg
-excerpt: Two of our specialties here at EdgePoint Learning are business skills and sales training.
+meta: Two of our specialties here at EdgePoint Learning are business skills and sales training.
 ---

 Two of our specialties here at EdgePoint Learning are business skills and sales training.
 Here are a few best practices we’d like to share.